Skip to content

 Introduction

-The bgms package implements Bayesian methods for analyzing graphical models of binary and ordinal variables.
-It estimates main effects (category thresholds) and pairwise interactions in an ordinal Markov random field (MRF), with optional Bayesian edge selection via spike–and–slab priors.
-The package provides two main entry points:
+The package estimates main effects and pairwise interactions, with optional Bayesian edge selection via spike-and-slab priors.
+It provides two main entry points:

 • bgm() for one-sample designs (single network),